-Dr Gullon-Scott is an accredited International ADOS (autism diagnostic observation schedule) and ADI-R (autism diagnostic interview – revised) Trainer and has been running professional training courses on these instruments for over 12 years.
+Dr Gullon-Scott is an accredited International ADOS (autism diagnostic observation schedule) and ADI-R (autism diagnostic interview – revised) Trainer and has been running professional training courses on these instruments for over 15 years.
 Following a Doctorate at the Institute of Psychiatry in London, and a Lectureship at the University of Greenwich she spent 7 years as a research associate at the University of Cambridge Autism Research Centre, and went on to hold an Honorary Senior Research Associate position with the ARC from 2005 – 2010, then a Visiting Academic post in the Department of Psychiatry, University of Cambridge between 2010 and 2015.
-Dr Gullon-Scott is currently an Academic & Research Tutor on the Newcastle University Doctoral Clinical Psychology Programme, an Honorary Senior Lecturer with the Tizard Centre, University of Kent, and a collaborative researcher with the Department of Psychiatry, University of Leicester.
-Dr Gullon-Scott continues to run ADOS-2 and ADI-R courses around the UK and Internationally, and has delivered professional training as widely afield as Japan, Singapore, Portugal, Malta, Spain, Hungary, Finland and Holland to name but a few.
+Dr Gullon-Scott is currently an Academic & Research Tutor on the Newcastle University Doctoral Clinical Psychology Programme, an Honorary Senior Lecturer with the Tizard Centre, University of Kent, and Clinical Psychologist specialising in autism with the Psychological Therapies service at Newcastle University.
+Dr Gullon-Scott continues to deliver professional training in autism spectrum conditions as widely afield as Japan, Singapore, Portugal, Malta, Spain, Hungary, Finland and Holland to name but a few.

 Dr Gullon-Scott is a Chartered Psychologist registered with, and an Associate Fellow of, the British Psychological Society, Charter Number 038987, and a Practitioner Psychologist registered with the Health and Care Professions Council, number PYL27999.
 She is also a member of the Society of Expert Witnesses, and a Senior Associate of the Royal Society of Medicine.